Management Consulting · Executive Advisory · Leadership Architecture

 The Situation

-An institutional partner since 2014.
-Rutgers Business School sought a rigorous, integrated programme for its international populations — one that would build leadership capability, professional communication, Business English, and executive presence simultaneously.
+An institutional partner since 2014 seeking a rigorous, integrated programme for its international graduate finance population — one that would build leadership capability, professional communication, Business English, and executive presence simultaneously.
 Not a series of standalone modules.
-A single, coherent intensive that produced measurable shifts in how participants led and communicated.
+A single, coherent intensive that produced measurable shifts in how participants led and communicated — delivered to the standard a top-ranked business school requires and its students deserve.

 Our Approach